ccnfac/AICompanion/README.md

 * Provides a secondary, visual verification layer alongside ADS-B and MLAT
 * Track and classify aircraft or drones that do not emit transponder signals

+## 🛡️ Security & Compliance
+* Privacy First: No facial recognition, biometric tagging, or invasive individual tracking.
+* On-Device Processing: All data remains local, with no cloud storage or third-party transfer.
+* Strict Escalation Protocols: Tracking requires a valid warrant or authorized escalation.
+* Incident Focused AI: Limited to detecting patterns not persons (e.g., visible weapons, dangerous vehicle behavior, or hazardous events).
+* Controlled Access: Monitoring or evidence retrieval is bound to legal and compliance frameworks, ensuring civil liberties remain protected.
+* Transparency & Auditability: Systems are auditable to guarantee adherence to privacy, safety, and lawful usage standards.

 ---

 ## 🛠️ Technical Overview